Economics: Starter Collection of Online Video Repositories

 Monitoring is therefore essential: releases are episodic and often keyed to current debates, policy changes, or crises, making the repository particularly valuable for instructors seeking to connect economic theory to lived social conflict.

-As an ECO 10 OVR, Democracy at Work exemplifies economics as public pedagogy, in which accumulation reflects ongoing engagement with social movements and political struggle rather than a standardized instructional sequence.
+As an ECO 10 OVR, Democracy at Work illustrates how economics video repositories can function as public pedagogy, with accumulation reflecting ongoing engagement with social movements and political struggle rather than a standardized instructional sequence.

 The Economic Policy Institute maintains a video repository embedded within a broader institutional mission to produce and disseminate research on labor markets, wages, inequality, and economic policy.
 Videos typically translate empirical findings into accessible formats, contextualizing data within policy debates and institutional analysis.
 Unlike creator-driven repositories, EPI’s video output is shaped by organizational priorities, research cycles, and advocacy goals.